 How does Sidecar work?

-Apple's Sidecar uses the same technology as Continuity features.
+Apple's Sidecar uses the same technology as Continuity.
 It uses Bluetooth to establish the initial connection, after which it switches to point-to-point Wi-Fi for data transfer.

 Virtual display technology sends a second, virtual display to an iPad using an encrypted encoded stream.
 A low latency connection sends display video from Mac to iPad and tablet events from iPad to Mac.
 It is designed to extend or mirror your desktop rather than work as an independent monitor for your Mac mini, for example.